Convoy of Hope

-Convoy of Hope is an American nonprofit humanitarian and disaster relief organization that provides food, supplies, and humanitarian services to impoverished or otherwise needy populations throughout the world.
+Convoy of Hope is an American faith-based nonprofit humanitarian and disaster relief organization that provides food, supplies, and humanitarian services to impoverished or otherwise needy populations throughout the world.
 The organization also engages in disaster relief work.
-It was founded in 1994 by Hal, Steve, and Dave Donaldson in Sacramento, California, later moved its headquartered to its currently place in Springfield, Missouri, and is associated with the Assemblies of God and its Chi Alpha campus ministries and fellowships.
+It was founded in 1994 by Hal, Steve, and Dave Donaldson in Sacramento, California, and later relocated its headquarters to its current location in Springfield, Missouri, The organization collaborates with the Assemblies of God churches and its Chi Alpha campus ministries and fellowships.